-- Use "beer-ready" glasses for beer only. - Properly chill glasses to 33oF. - -Freezing glassware is not recommended. - Frost on glasses may contain sanitizer that can affect taste. - -The temperature difference between glass and beer may cause a bad pour. - -The frozen glass may cause the beer to freeze and separate.
+- Use "beer-ready" glasses for beer only. - -It is important to have "beer-ready" glasses free from any residue that will affect the beer's flavor or appearance. - Properly chill glasses to 33oF. - -Freezing glassware is not recommended. - -Frost on glasses may contain sanitizer that can affect taste. - The temperature difference between glass and beer may cause a bad pour. - -The frozen glass may cause the beer to freeze and separate.